imodeljs/frontend-sample-showcase/src/frontend-samples/marker-pin-sample/walkthru.md

 To do this the class overrides the following methods:

-- `constructor` - initializes the basic properties such as location, size, and label. // NEEDSWORK LINK TO CLUSTERMARKERCONSTRUCTOR  Also, the constructor constructs a tooltip string by concatenating the tooltips from the markers in the cluster // NEEDSWORK LINK TO CLUSTERMARKERTOOLTIP
+- [`constructor`](/?step=CLUSTERMARKERCONSTRUCTOR) \- initializes the basic properties such as location, size, and label.
+Also, the constructor constructs a tooltip string by concatenating the tooltips from the markers in the [cluster](/?step=CLUSTERMARKERTOOLTIP)
-- `onMouseButton` - forwards the mouse button event to the callback.  // NEEDSWORK LINK TO CLUSTERMARKERMOUSEBUTTON
+- [`onMouseButton`](/?step=CLUSTERMARKERMOUSEBUTTON) \- forwards the mouse button event to the callback.
-- `drawFunc` - draws a simple white circle centered on the origin of the marker's local coordinate system.  // NEEDSWORK LINK TO CLUSTERMARKERDRAWFUNC
+- [`drawFunc`](/?step=CLUSTERMARKERDRAWFUNC) \- draws a simple white circle centered on the origin of the marker's local coordinate system.

 [_metadata_:annotation]:- "SAMPLECLUSTERMARKER"

-# constructor
+# Constructor
 [_metadata_:minor]:- "true"
 [_metadata_:annotation]:- "CLUSTERMARKERCONSTRUCTOR"

-# set up tooltip
+# Setup Tooltip
 [_metadata_:minor]:- "true"
 [_metadata_:annotation]:- "CLUSTERMARKERTOOLTIP"

-# onMouseButton
+# OnMouseButton
 [_metadata_:minor]:- "true"
 [_metadata_:annotation]:- "CLUSTERMARKERMOUSEBUTTON"

-# drawFunc
+# DrawFunc
 [_metadata_:minor]:- "true"
 [_metadata_:annotation]:- "CLUSTERMARKERDRAWFUNC"